New pension rules

 'In the National Pension Agreement that was adopted in 2019, the following have been agreed as the purposes that the new pension system must fulfil:

-- The new pension system must offer a greater probability that pensions will retain their purchasing power.
+• The new pension system must offer a greater probability that pensions will retain their purchasing power.
 Pensions will be more likely to go up in good years, but more likely to go down in lean times.

-- The system must become more transparent and more personalised
+• The system must become more transparent and more personalised

-- The system must better reflect developments in society and on the labour market.
+• The system must better reflect developments in society and on the labour market.

 The National Pension Agreement also contains a series of parameters:

-- Retirement pensions must be paid for life.
+• Retirement pensions must be paid for life.

-- The reform should not be used to economise.
+• The reform should not be used to economise.
 Sufficient opportunity should exist to realise the current targets for projected pensions.

-- The premiums and pension benefits should be as stable as possible.
+• The premiums and pension benefits should be as stable as possible.

-- The transition should have a balanced impact on everyone involved and across all generations.
+• The transition should have a balanced impact on everyone involved and across all generations.

-- Anyone who is disadvantaged by the transition must be properly compensated.
+• Anyone who is disadvantaged by the transition must be properly compensated.

-- Wherever possible, existing pension entitlements and pension benefits must carry over to the new pension contract selected.
+• Wherever possible, existing pension entitlements and pension benefits must carry over to the new pension contract selected.

-- Pension administrators must have sufficient possibilities to record returns on the investments.
+• Pension administrators must have sufficient possibilities to record returns on the investments.

-- The transition must be practicable and financially viable.'
+• The transition must be practicable and financially viable.'

 The National Pension Agreement led to the Act of Future Pensions that has taken effect on 1 July 2023

-Under the new system, each member will have their own personal savings.
+Under the new system, each member will have their own personal pension capital.
 Each member will be able to see what the value of those savings is at any given moment and what factors cause that value to go up (such as the premiums contributed and investment gains) or down (including the benefits withdrawn and investment losses).
 In that sense, pensions will be transparent under the new system.
-What will be unclear however is what benefits members should expect to receive in the end from their pension savings: those benefits will depend on uncertain future developments, for example what returns the investments will generate.
+What will be unclear however is what benefits members should expect to receive in the end from their personal pension capital: those benefits will depend on uncertain future developments, for example what returns the investments will generate.
 Given that investment returns will have a more immediate impact on the value of individual members’ pensions under the new system, this means less certainty regarding the benefits.
 In that sense, therefore, pensions will not be any more transparent under the new system.

 The new pension rules are laid down in the Dutch Future of Pensions Act (Wet toekomst pensioenen).
 These rules are law and they will apply to all pension plans in the Netherlands, and not just Philips Pensioenfonds’s pensions.

 According to the memo describing the main principles for the practical details of the National Pension Agreement, employers and unions will make arrangements about their new pension plan (flexible premium plan or solidary contribution plan), about proper compensation of active members for a possible disadvantage, about entitlement conversion and about when the new pension system will be adopted.
-By law, employers will be obliged to record all these choices, and the considerations and calculations underlying them, in a transition plan.
+By law, employers are obliged to record all these choices, and the considerations and calculations underlying them, in a transition plan.
 The pension fund's board will take that transition plan into advisement in its decision on accepting the contract.
 Pension funds will be obliged to draw up a plan of implementation for the transition, describing what preparations they will make and what actions they will take to administer the new pension plan.
 The implementation plan must support their ability to administer the new pension plan, bearing in mind a balanced consideration of the interests involved and the laws on equal treatment.

-It's still too early to say anything about that.
 In general, pension funds are required by law to communicate correctly, clearly, timely and balanced.
 The latter means, among other things, that a complete picture is sketched and, in addition to the advantages of a particular choice, the disadvantages are also highlighted.

 Specifically for the transition, pension fund boards must draw up a so-called implementation plan.
 Part of this is the communication plan, which must be submitted to the AFM for review.
+This plan will be finalised mid-2025.
 The communication plan must include, among other things, how the pension fund makes it clear to the participants what consequences the transition has for the amount of the pension.
 Furthermore, pension accruers and holders of non-contributory policies must gain insight into the amount of the pension they could expect before the switch and the expected pension after the transition.
 They are informed about this using the so-called navigation metaphor.
 This navigation metaphor shows the amount of the old-age pension in an expected, pessimistic and optimistic scenario.
 Retired members are also given insight into the level of pensions before and after the transition.
 The pension fund also informs all participants about the agreements that have been made about compensation for active members who are disadvantaged by the transition to the new system and the financing thereof.

 How much your employer contributes toward your pension is determined in the CLA negotiations between the employers and the unions.
 That is the rule now, and it will not change under the new pension system.
 This means that the contributions might go down, but it also means that they could go up.